TheGoodlike13/liberty_or_death/README.md

 In my stupor, I click on the first download link which is in USA, but it downloads very fast anyways.
 It's kinda small, actually.

+I continue following the advice from [#slapped_8](#slapped_8).
+I extract the archive, then start reviewing the text files.
+The license seems OK.
+But I still don't understand a lot of the things mentioned there.
+Maybe I need a quick "openLDAP for dummies" first.

+This search leads me to [#dummy_slap](#dummy_slap) which does contain apt commands.
+Well, why didn't you say so in the first place?
+Let's follow this instead.

+I think it's the first guide that I don't have many problems with as it actually tries to go through things step-by-step instead of making massive leaps of logic.
+The only complaint I could give is lack of a general explanation what am I looking at, ideally at every step.
+Still, a massive improvement over, uh, literally eveything.
+Especially IBM.

+I perform the 'apt update' and 'app upgrade' as asked.
+This downloads a bunch of stuff which then prompts the computer for restart.
+Let's do that and proceed.

+'sudo apt-get install slapd ldap-utils -y' runs successfully.
+It asks me to enter the password twice, and we continue to use the same password just in case.
+And no, it's not 'password'.

+Now 'sudo systemctl status slapd.service' on the other hand prints a bunch of gibberish.
+It also locks me from the terminal.
+I had to escape using the CTRL+C trick.
+In any case, it seems that this gibberish means things work.
+I test the same command by appending 'z' to the end, which prints rightfully that no such servicez could be found.

+'sudo dpkg-reconfigure slapd' part goes almost as described.
+I choose 'goodlike.eu.local' for my domain name.
+Yikes.
+For the organization I went with 'goodlike_incorporated'.
+Big yikes.
+Then all proceeded as expected, but I never got to choose a database backend.
+I would just follow the instructions anyway, so that's fine by me.

+'sudo slapcat' prints a lot less than expected, but I suppose that's fine too.
+Seems like just generic info about what was just configured.

+'sudo systemctl status slapd' does indeed report an active status.

+'sudo nano /etc/ldap/ldap.conf' opens what passes for a text editor in linux.
+Eew.
+No thanks.
+I'll just find the file in a directory and edit it with notepad equivalent.
+At least I can escape by using CTRL+X.

+Uh oh.
+The file refuses to be saved because I don't have permissions.
+Lovely.
+Don't you just love when you can't do basic things like editing text files on your computer?
+And, of course, if you use some arcane and decrepit way of editing via console it will definitely work.
+Just add sudo and it'll work.
+Why can't it "just work" normally then?
+Rubbish.
+I'm deleting this VM as soon as I am done.

+I change the ownership of the file and then edit it again from scratch.
+I'll not that both the default file and the example use port '666' to illustrate.
+But the instructions tells me to use port '389'.
+We'll stick to instructions, I guess.

+And finally, the last step 'ldapsearch -x'... doesn't work.
+Predictable.
+I tried to change back the ownership of the config file to root just in case, but it doesn't seem to be the problem.

+The problem is that the LDAP server cannot be contacted.
+Which, I suppose, makes sense.
+I've been entering all kinds of URLs that don't exist anywhere.
+Maybe I should try using exact IP address or localhost in config.

+Good news!
+Localhost works!
+So we have successfully identified the problem.
+I suppose instead of using localhost it would be prudent for me to find the IP address so I can connect to this thing from outside the VM.
+I assume that localhost will not, in-fact work for connecting to the VM from outside.
+But maybe it would.
+There might be additional problems down the line, but let's hope not.

+I found the IP address by calling 'ifconfig -a'.
+I had to install it first by calling 'sudo apt install net-tools'.
+Using this exact IP also works instead of localhost.
+Hurray!